Coding and Kids

 You may have already seen your kids tinkering with coding, or are yourself considering learning.
 But what exactly is coding?
 Unlike the Matrix film images that this question conjures up, coding is simply what makes it possible to create computer software, apps for phones and websites like this one.
 Your web browser, the operating system on your PC, the apps on your phone – all of these are made and changed with code.

 If you understand code, you can quickly understand how software works and how to fix it if there are any bugs in it.
 But this is only the beginning.
 There are so many benefits to learning code.
-Even more so for your kids.
+Even more so for your kids, especially for your kids.
+Numerous resources are available online for teaching kids to code.”

 Why every child should learn how to code